 Dodge Demon Price

-Now we have reached the most explosive of the Dodge Demon specs.
+Now we have reached the most explosive of the Dodge Challenger Demon specs.
 On paper, the Dodge Demon price is $84,995 MSRP.
 If you want a passenger seat, it is $1.
 The rear seats are $1.
-Carpet for the trunk is $1.
+The carpet for the trunk is $1.
 And the Demon Crate is also $1.
 A luxury package includes a heated steering wheel, heated and cooled leather seats for $1,500.
 An 18-speaker Harmon/Kardon system is $995, and the craziest price is $4,995 sunroof.
 What comes free is one day of driving instruction at Bob Bondurant’s racing school.
 Dealers have been marking them up due to the limited production, but Dodge pushes back the build date for each dollar sold over invoice cost.

 Dodge Demon Specs